 2.2.2 Quantification by GC-FID

 The analysis of phytochemical was performed on a BUCK M910 Gas chromatography equipped with a flame ionization detector.
 A RESTEK 15 meter MXT-1 column (15m x 250um x 0.15um) was used.
-The injector temperature was 280oC with splitless injection of 2ul of sample and a linear velocity of 30cms-1, Helium 5.0pa.s was the carrier gas with a flow rate of 40 mlmin-1.
+The injector temperature was 280oC with split-less injection of 2ul of sample and a linear velocity of 30cms-1, Helium 5.0pa.s was the carrier gas with a flow rate of 40 mlmin-1.
 The oven operated initially at 2000 C, it was heated to 3300 C at a rate of 30 C min-1 and was kept at this temperature for 5min.
 The detector operated at a temperature of 3200 C.

 Phytochemicals were determined by the ratio between the area and mass of internal standard and the area of the identified phytochemicals.
 The concentration of the different phytochemicals was expressed in ug/g.